osmcode/osmium-tool/man/osmium-merge-changes.md

 # DESCRIPTION

 Merges the content of all change files given on the command line into one large change file.
-Objects are sorted by type, ID, and version, so it doesn't matter in what order the change files are given or in what order they contain the data.
+Objects are sorted by type, ID, version, and timestamp so it doesn't matter in what order the change files are given or in what order they contain the data.

 # OPTIONS

 -s, --simplify
 :   Only write the last version of any object to the output.
+For an object
+    created in one of the change files and removed in a later one, the deleted version of the object will still appear because it is the latest version.

 @MAN_COMMON_OPTIONS@
 @MAN_INPUT_OPTIONS@